vritansh/vritansh/README.md

-<h1> Welcome to my github !  </h1>
+<h1> You Made it to My GitHub Portfolio! 🎉 </h1>

-<h2>I am a data scientist currently studying M.S. in Data Science at Columbia University.
-My passion is using data and statistical analysis to solve real-world problems and make informed decisions. </h2>
+<h2>Welcome, dear reader!
+My name is Vritansh and I am a Data Scientist with a love for using data science and machine learning to solve problems that can help your business thrive.

+On this page, you'll find some of my finest work - projects that showcase my skills, interests, and (hopefully) a bit of my personality.
+So go ahead and have a look around, and if you have any questions or just want to chat, feel free to reach out to me on LinkedIn at  or via email at https://www.linkedin.com/in/vritansh-k/ .</h2>

 🔥 As a machine learning engineer and data scientist, I have a passion for solving complex problems with cutting-edge technology.